mc2-project/mc2/README.md

     # mc2 run --sql
     ```

 1. Once computation has finished, download results.
 The source and destination of downloaded results can be specified in the configuration YAML under `cloud/results` and `local/results`, respectively.
-To also decrypt results, specify either `--xgb` or `--sql` to decrypt results outputted by Secure XGBoost and Opaque SQL, respectively.
+To also decrypt results, specify either `--xgb` or `--sql` to decrypt results outputted by Secure XGBoost or Opaque SQL, respectively.

     For this quickstart, the predictions outputted by Secure XGBoost are sent over the network and automatically decrypted client-side instead of saved to a file, so you will not need to decrypt results if running Secure XGBoost.

     ```sh
     # Download results